Community Detection with the Map Equation and Infomap: Theory and Applications: Software and visualization

 Powerful visualization tools are necessary to effectively visualize and understand how and where these changes occur.
 Alluvial diagrams visually represent the changing organization of networks by embedding each network's modules as vertically stacked blocks (\cref{fig:alluvial-screenshot}) \cite{rosvall_mapping_2010, holmgren2023mapping}.
 The height of these blocks is proportional to the flow volume of the nodes they contain.
 By positioning different networks adjacent to one another and connecting modules with shared nodes using streamfields -- the middle part of \cref{fig:schematic-alluvial}b -- the diagrams highlight the changing organization.
 To incorporate multilevel solutions in alluvial diagrams, we display hierarchically nested sub-modules above their corresponding super-modules.
 We illustrate this in the right stack in \cref{fig:schematic-alluvial}b.

-We developed an alluvial diagram generator as a web application~\cite{mapequation2022alluvial} operating within the user's web browser, ensuring that data is not uploaded or shared with any server.
-This is crucial for researchers working with sensitive data, as it eliminates the risk of unintentional data sharing with external parties.
+We developed an alluvial diagram generator as a web application~\cite{mapequation2022alluvial} that operates within the user's web browser, ensuring that data never leave the local machine.
+This client-side architecture is crucial for researchers working with sensitive data.